RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 Grading specification:

-* programming homeworks week 1 - 7: 70%
+* written groep assignment: 35%
-* written assignment week 8: 30%
+* programming homeworks: 65%

 A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course’s instructor.